July 13, 2024 • General

 During the option period, the buyer has the opportunity to conduct inspections, assess the property’s condition, and perform any necessary due diligence to ensure it meets their expectations.
 This may include home inspections, appraisals, surveys, and reviews of homeowner association documents.

-If the buyer discovers any issues or concerns during the option period that they’re unwilling to accept, they have the right to terminate the contract and receive a refund of their earnest money deposit.
+If the buyer discovers any issues or concerns during the option period that they’re unwilling to accept.
+They have the right to terminate the contract and receive a refund of their earnest money deposit.
 Alternatively, if the buyer is satisfied with the property and chooses to proceed with the purchase, they can waive the option period, indicating their commitment to the transaction.

 What is a Feasibility Period?

-A feasibility period, also referred to as a “contingency period,” is similar to an option period but is more commonly used in commercial real estate transactions.
+A feasibility period, also referred to as a “contingency period,” is similar to an option period.
+But is more commonly used in commercial real estate transactions.
 Like the option period, the feasibility period provides the buyer with a designated timeframe to conduct due diligence and assess the property’s suitability for their intended use.

 How Does a Feasibility Period Work?